Leemingi6901/language-auto/README.md

 # language-auto
-A journal of daily multilingual learning
+a journal of daily multilingual learning